-Even at this preliminary stage, the Michigan Supreme Court has held that an application for leave to file a quo warranto action "should be so clear and positive in its statement of facts as to make out a clear case of right; and should be so framed as to sustain a charge of perjury if any material allegation is false."
+Even at the preliminary stage where Plaintiffs sought leave to file a quo warranto complaint, this Court has held that such an application "should be so clear and positive in its statement of facts as to make out a clear case of right; and should be so framed as to sustain a charge of perjury if any material allegation is false."
 Barrow, 290 Mich App at 543, quoting Boucha v Alger Circuit Judge, 159 Mich 610, 611; 124 NW 532 (1910).
 Again, Plaintiffs have fallen far short of establishing the factual predicate for a viable quo warranto action, and they should not even be granted leave to file a quo warranto complaint.